infrae/infrae.testbrowser/README.txt

    authentication can be provided in the URL (via ``user:password@localhost``).
 As the host part doesn't really have any meaning, you can directly specify a path as URL.
 It return the HTTP status code returned by the application.
+An alternative to `form` is the `data` and `data_type` parameters.
+The param `data` is the pre-encoded body of the request, and `data_type` is the the content type of the body.
+   These parameters are useful for http PUT.

 ``reload()``
    Reload the currently open URL (sending back any posting data).